forki/Audio/README.md

 ```

 * Replace <<Your_ISO-3166-1_two-letter_country_code>> with your ISO Country Code (such as DE for Germany), <<Your_SSID>> with your wireless access point name and <<Your_PSK>> with your wifi password.
+* ATTENTION: The file must be formatted with Linux style line endings.
+* More details can be found on [stackexchange](https://raspberrypi.stackexchange.com/a/57023).

 #### Activate SSH

-* Create a file called `ssh` on the SD-Card.
+* Create a file called `/boot/ssh` on the SD-Card.
 It can be left empty.